-Black Heritage in Horror Month 2024: An Interview with Justina Ireland
+Black Heritage in Horror Month 2024: An Interview With Errick Nunnally

 Tracy Cross’ work has been featured in several podcasts, including “Nighty Night with Rabia Chaudry” (advocate and author of the New York Times bestselling book Adnan’s Story).
 Her work can be found in several anthologies, including Other Terrors, Don’t Break the Oath, Pandemics Unleashed, and 99 Tiny Terrors.
 Her first book, Rootwork, a folk horror homage to her late grandmother, was published in the fall of 2022.
 Tracy understands what it feels like to be the 21st Century invisible woman.
 She creates strong female characters to debunk the stereotype that women should be seen and not heard.
 Her protagonists are strong, Black women, that any reader can see and support.